emhill/117-Su15/src/morea/05.functions/phw7.md

 morea_id: phw7
 morea_type: experience
 morea_sort_order: 7
-morea_summary: "Recursion"
+morea_summary: "Recursion I"
 morea_labels:

 ---
-# HW: Recursion
+# HW: Recursion I

 <!--In this practice HW you will create 2 programs that take code we've previously written for other PHWs and turn them into functions.-->